1Paint/GroupMe-Chat-History/README.md

 How To Use
 -------
 Please see 'app_manual.pdf' in the 'documentation' folder.
+If you are using the console version, run the script and follow the outputted instructions.